kavee137/ORM-Final-Coursework/README.md

 ### 6. Additional Configuration

 If needed, adjust the settings in `hibernate.properties` according to your environment, such as changing the database connection details.

----

-This setup should allow for a smooth integration of Hibernate with your project without needing to modify `hibernate.cfg.xml`.